Calatagan: Geography

 Calatagan is 71 km from Batangas City and 129 km from Manila.

 Barangays

-Calatagan is politically subdivided into 25 barangays.
+Calatagan is politically subdivided into 25 barangays, as indicated in the matrix below.
+Each barangay consists of puroks and some have sitios.

 Climate

 Demographics

 In the 2020 census, Calatagan had a population of 58,719.
 The population density was sigfig 58,719/112.00.

 Economy

+Tourism

+A Spanish lighthouse can also be found at Cape Santiago at the peninsula's southern tip dating back to the 1890s and is also one of the municipality's main tourist attractions.